frogm0uth/keyboard-firmware/kyria-rsthd-prime/README.md

 When I originally started making changes to RSTHD, I called it RSTHD'.
 The `'`, pronounced "prime", is [used in maths](https://en.wikipedia.org/wiki/Prime_(symbol)#Use_in_mathematics,_statistics,_and_science) to indicate a derivative of the named thing.
 The layout still very much retains its RSTHD DNA despite all the changes.
 I figure calling it *RSTHD/Prime* acknowledges its origin while still indicating that it's different.

 If you're interested in a standard implementation of RSTHD on the Kyria, see my [Kyria Refactored](https://github.com/frogm0uth/keyboard-firmware/tree/master/kyria-refactored) keymap.
 See also the links to other layouts at the bottom of the page.

-### Keyboard configuration

-My Kyria uses all 6 columns on each hand.
-The left side has an OLED, an encoder, and four thumb keys.
-The right side has no OLED or encoder, and four thumb keys.
-The top two thumb keys on each side are not on the board.

-The controller is a Pro Micro and this keymap only just squeezes in.

 ### Goals